 Health Care Coverage for Disability Beneficiaries

 Individuals who are drawing Social Security disability insurance (DI) become eligible for Medicare after receiving DI for two years.
 Low-income individuals who receive SSI are generally eligible for Medicaid immediately.
-Health coverage is critically important for those receiving disability benefits, because individual insurance policies are likely to be unaffordable or unavailable.
+Health coverage is critically important for those receiving disability benefits, because individual insurance policies are likely to be unaffordable or unavailable to them.
 According to the NASI report, Balancing Security and Opportunity: The Challenge of Income Disability Policy, "Many people with chronic health conditions or disabilities are at risk of very high health care costs.
 They often cannot gain coverage in the private insurance market, and even when they do have private coverage, it often does not cover the range of services and long-term supports that they need.
 Current gaps in health care coverage for people with disabilities limit their labor market options in several ways.”

 Is DI out of sync with the Americans with Disabilities Act?